What Is DoorDash Drive?

 A: Merchants request DoorDash Drive orders.

-A: True.
-The customer placed the order directly with the merchant so may not be familiar with DoorDash.
+A: It is possible.
+The customer placed the order directly with the merchant so he or she may not be familiar with DoorDash.

 Q: On DoorDash Drive orders, is any additional set-up be required when you drop off the food to the customer?

-A: Most Drive orders are catering orders so customers will request and appreciate that we unpack the trays and lay them out for the customer when dropping off.
+A: Most Drive orders are catering orders so customers will request that Dashers unpack the trays and lay them out for the customer when dropping off.

 Q: On DoorDash Drive orders, who can you reach out to if you have questions?

-A: For DoorDash Drive orders, drivers can reach out to both the merchant and the customer through the Dasher app.
+A: For DoorDash Drive orders, Dashers can reach out to both the merchant and the customer through the Dasher app.